lock page (2)

 Sebastian and Olaf Ziegler

-Our “Stein in History” series takes you on a journey through the past of Schule Schloss Stein.
-Decade by decade, we tell you about developments, the spirit of the times and special moments that have shaped our school – often supplemented by very personal and valuable guest contributions.
+Our series “Stone in History” takes you on a journey through the history of Schule Schloss Stein.
+Decade by decade, we recount the developments, the spirit of the times, and the special moments that have shaped our school—often supplemented by very personal and valuable guest contributions.

-A very special look at a graduating class whose memories are still alive today.
-The reason for this article was the 60th anniversary of the Abitur, for which a group of the year group visited the Schloss Stein school again in the summer.
+A very special look at a graduating class whose memories remain vivid to this day.
+This article was inspired by the 60th anniversary of their graduation, on which occasion a group of alumni returned to Schule Schloss Stein this summer.

-The reunion was an occasion for great joy and nostalgia, but also offered room for thoughtful moments.
-The guest contribution by Wolfgang Tillmanns (A-level 1965), who shares his memories of his school days and thus preserves an impressive piece of school history, is particularly enriching.
+The reunion was a source of great joy and nostalgia, but it also provided an opportunity for moments of reflection.
+Particularly enriching is the guest contribution by Wolfgang Tillmanns (Abitur, 1965), who shares his memories of his school days and thereby preserves an impressive piece of the school’s history.

 The 1980s

-A decade of change – both socially and at school.
-The article is based on an interview by Philip Remy (Altsteiner, Abitur 1982) with Angi Ziegler and paints a vivid picture of this time.
+A decade of change—both socially and in schools.
+The article is based on an interview by Philip Remy (Altsteiner, Abitur graduate, 1982) with Angi Ziegler and paints a vivid picture of that era.

-Topics such as the fall of the Berlin Wall, the state recognition of the Schloss Stein school, legendary productions by the theater group and lavish carnival celebrations characterize this retrospective.
+Topics such as the fall of the Berlin Wall, the government’s recognition of the Schule Schloss Stein, the theater group’s legendary productions, and lavish Carnival celebrations are the focus of this retrospective.

-“Yes, the carnival and theater times were always the happiest,” reads a quote from the then general manager Olaf Ziegler, which makes the special spirit of the 1980s palpable to this day.
+“Yes, the carnival and theater seasons were always the happiest,” says a quote from Olaf Ziegler, who was the general director at the time—a quote that still captures the special spirit of the 1980s to this day.

 The 1990s

-Between new beginnings and new perspectives: The 1990s saw profound changes that had a lasting impact on Schule Schloss Stein.
+Between a New Beginning and New Horizons: The 1990s were a time of profound changes that had a lasting impact on Schule Schloss Stein.

-The article contains an interview with our current General Manager Sebastian Ziegler, conducted by Anna Lang (Q13), student and scholarship holder.
-Sebastian Ziegler started at Stein in 1992 as commercial director and with teaching economics, law and accounting; he also had to stand in for Olaf Ziegler in his overall management role time and again, as substitutions became necessary due to health issues.
+This article features an interview with our current Director, Sebastian Ziegler , conducted by Anna Lang (Q13), a student and scholarship recipient.
+In 1992, Sebastian Ziegler began working in Stein as the business manager and teaching economics, law, and accounting; time and again, he also had to stand in for Olaf Ziegler in his role as general director when health issues made it necessary for him to be absent.

 picture 20250606 122845 cbb23d73